h1kim/QTM-350-Final-Project/README.md

-# QTM-350 Final Project Spring 23
+# QTM-350 Final Project Fall 23
 The following demo will demonstrate steps to upload files in S3 to digitalize columns of data to your computer.

 ## Amazon Textract